fredlund/sequenceTester/README.md

-  The sequenceTester library is a Java library used for writing and testing unit tests for a possibly non-sequential APIs, i.e., were calls may block.
+  The sequenceTester library is a Java library used for writing and testing unit tests for a possibly non-sequential APIs, i.e., were calls can execute in parallel, and where calls may block.
 The library has been used to test exercises in the undergraduate course "Concurrencia" at the Escuela Tecnica Superior de Ingenieros Informaticos at the Universidad Politecnica de Madrid, Spain.